CCPBioSim/CodeEntropy/docs/community_guide.rst

 Contribute to the software
 -----------------------------
-To contribute to CodeEntropy, fork the repository and create a pull request when you want to share and push your changes upstream.
+To contribute to CodeEntropy, see the Developer's Information section below.

-Report Issue
+Report Issues
 -----------------
 Create an issue ticket on GitHub and the team will review it as soon as possible.
 Please send us the input file as well.